telatin/microbiome-bioinformatics/_posts/2022-12-12-Download-FASTQ-reads.md

 This step - when run for the first time - will download the pipeline and all the dependencies, and then will execute the pipeline on the data in `list.txt`.

-The pipeline will create a folder called `getreads` with the FASTQ files (can be changed passing the `--outdir DirectoryName` option).
+The pipeline will create a folder called `getreads` with the pipeline outpout files (can be changed passing the `--outdir DirectoryName` option).
+A subfolder called `reads` will contain the FASTQ files.

 :bulb: If you don't have Docker installed, type `-profile conda` instead